thequietlife/hackerspager/README.md

 Vaseline worked better on the red light on the side.
 I couldn't pop the light out or get the painters tape to stick on the light.

 ### Screen
-The screen has a big scratch.
-I searched around the house for some clear packaging.
+The screen had a big scratch.
+I searched around the house for clear plastic.
 We seem to always have something that comes in plastic packaging.
 The new screen looks heaps better and it was an easy, cheap fix.<br>

 <p align="center">
 <img